jersou/har-mock-server/README.md

 - `Export HAR` buton on Chrome
 - `Save All As HAR` on Firefox by right click on queries.

-And replay the queries with this mock server.
+And replay the queries with this mock server : it returns responses for requests matching the requested path (ignoring the hostname).

 ## Run / Installation